 That is why every driver should study the Texas Driver Handbook to make sure they know how to follow all traffic laws.

 Injured in a Car Accident?
 A Texas Attorney Can Help

 Car accidents can cause devastating injuries that are expensive to treat.
 A skilled Texas car accident lawyer can help you recover the compensation you need to pay your medical bills, plus compensation for lost wages and pain and suffering.

 The attorneys of Stephens, Anderson & Cummings are well-versed in Texas road safety laws and will work to support your case for fair compensation.

-Contact us today for a free, no-obligation legal consultation.
+Contact a personal injury lawyer at our firm today for a free, no-obligation legal consultation.
 Our fees are contingency based, so you do not pay unless we recover for you.